-The potential routes to earning a doctorate are as varied as the funding options available for doctoral candidates.
+The potential routes to earning a doctorate are as varied as the funding options available for doctoral researchers.
 A distinction is made between three basic solutions: admission to a structured doctoral programme at Leipzig University, employment, and scholarships.
 We present these three options here in more detail.

 Find a Job to Finance Your Doctorate

 Doctoral candidates can be employed at Leipzig University or at other institutions.
 Employment is possible either in connection with the doctoral project or independently of it.
 In most cases, you will be employed as a graduate assistant (the German abbreviation is WHK) or as a research assistant.
 It is important to note the differences in pay structure between these two types of employment.
 Unlike scholarships, employment is a means of accumulating social security entitlements.
 However, if a person is employed in connection with their own qualification, then certain rules apply to fixed-term employment under the German Act on Fixed-Term Employment Contracts in Academia (WissZeitVG).
-Leipzig University awards positions for doctoral candidates to qualified applicants twice a year.

 Finance a Doctorate with a Structured Doctoral Programme

 The doctoral programmes offered by the Research Academy Leipzig offer doctoral students positions or scholarships to begin a structured doctorate.
 Applications are made directly to the individual programmes, which decide on the application and admission procedures.
 Members of the Research Academy Leipzig can benefit from special services.
 These include financial assistance for travel and self-organised conferences as well as childcare facilities.